jcagarcia/rollout-redis/README.md

 ### Auto-deactivating flags

-If you want to allow the gem to deactivate your feature flag automatically when a threshold of erros is reached, you can enable the degrade feature using the `with_degrade` method.
+If you want to allow the gem to deactivate your feature flag automatically when a threshold of errors is reached, you can enable the degrade feature using the `with_degrade` method.

 ```ruby
 @rollout ||= Rollout.new(redis)